jnozzi/cocoadev.com/markdown/QuartzComposerFile.md

-*Movie A - quicktime movie with 30 fps video (this can be any movie) *Movie B - General/QTMovie initialized with a "qtz" file that uses "Movie A" as source material *Movie C - General/CustomMovie object used to create and export a new movie from frames rendered by "Movie B" *Movie D - General/QTMovie initialized with a reference to "Movie A" to get unique frame times since Quartz Composer movies (e.g. Movie B) do not have discrete frame times.
+*Movie A - quicktime movie with 30 fps video (this can be any movie) *Movie B - QTMovie initialized with a "qtz" file that uses "Movie A" as source material *Movie C - CustomMovie object used to create and export a new movie from frames rendered by "Movie B" *Movie D - QTMovie initialized with a reference to "Movie A" to get unique frame times since Quartz Composer movies (e.g. Movie B) do not have discrete frame times.

-The macro definition "General/OpenNewFilesWithSharedWorkspace" can be used to view the two resource files generated by this code.
-Just set "General/OpenNewFilesWithSharedWorkspace" to 1 if you would like "Quartz Composer" and "General/QuickTime Player" to automatically open these files for you.
+The macro definition "OpenNewFilesWithSharedWorkspace" can be used to view the two resource files generated by this code.
+Just set "OpenNewFilesWithSharedWorkspace" to 1 if you would like "Quartz Composer" and "QuickTime Player" to automatically open these files for you.
 The "qtz" file and source movie are located in the newly created app's resource directory (hopefully you already know how to view an app's package contents with the Finder).

 A "qtz" file is just a property list.
-You can edit it in "Property List Editor" or change input parameters directly by editing an General/NSMutableDictionary initialized with the contents of a "qtz" file and then writing this file back to disk.
+You can edit it in "Property List Editor" or change input parameters directly by editing an NSMutableDictionary initialized with the contents of a "qtz" file and then writing this file back to disk.

-This sample code generates a generic "qtz" file for you, but once you become familiar with General/QuartzComposer and "qtz" files you can create movies with more advanced filters and effects.
-This code also shows you how to render specific frames by setting the Quartz movie's current time and creating General/NSImage objects using General/QTMovie's instance method     currentFrameImage.
+This sample code generates a generic "qtz" file for you, but once you become familiar with QuartzComposer and "qtz" files you can create movies with more advanced filters and effects.
+This code also shows you how to render specific frames by setting the Quartz movie's current time and creating NSImage objects using QTMovie's instance method     currentFrameImage.
 Once you have access to individual frame images, the possibilities are endless.

 This is only a starting point and there are many performance optimizations that can be pursued.
 For example, you could set the context, that the Quartz movie draws into, to a pixel buffer so you can pull frames faster.
-Or, you could figure out the lower level General/QuickTime calls needed to add raw image sample data directly to the export movie to avoid the performance hit caused by using     addImage:forDuration:withAttributes:.
+Or, you could figure out the lower level QuickTime calls needed to add raw image sample data directly to the export movie to avoid the performance hit caused by using     addImage:forDuration:withAttributes:.

 --zootbobbalu

-#import "General/MyDocument.h"
+#import "MyDocument.h"
-#import <General/QTKit/General/QTKit.h>
+#import <QTKit/QTKit.h>

-#ifndef General/PostError
+#ifndef PostError
-#define General/PostError(n, ...) {error = General/[NSString stringWithFormat:n, ## __VA_ARGS__]; goto ERROR;}
+#define PostError(n, ...) {error = [NSString stringWithFormat:n, ## __VA_ARGS__]; goto ERROR;}
 #endif

-#define General/OpenNewFilesWithSharedWorkspace 0
+#define OpenNewFilesWithSharedWorkspace 0

-@interface General/CustomMovie : General/QTMovie {
+@interface CustomMovie : QTMovie {
-	General/DataHandler outputHandler;
+	DataHandler outputHandler;
 	Handle dataHandle;
-	General/NSString *tempPath;
+	NSString *tempPath;
-	General/QTVisualContextRef context;
+	QTVisualContextRef context;
 	unsigned cntxWidth, cntxHeight;
 }
-- (General/NSString *)cachePath;
+- (NSString *)cachePath;
-- (id)initWithCacheDirectory:(General/NSString *)cp width:(unsigned)w height:(unsigned)h;
+- (id)initWithCacheDirectory:(NSString *)cp width:(unsigned)w height:(unsigned)h;
-- (BOOL)writeToFile:(General/NSString *)file atomically:(BOOL)atomically;
+- (BOOL)writeToFile:(NSString *)file atomically:(BOOL)atomically;
 @end

-@interface General/MyDocument (Private)
+@interface MyDocument (Private)
-- (General/NSDictionary *)rootPatch;
+- (NSDictionary *)rootPatch;
-- (void)createMovieAtPath:(General/NSString *)path;
+- (void)createMovieAtPath:(NSString *)path;
-- (void)createQuartzCompositionAtPath:(General/NSString *)path moviePath:(General/NSString *)moviePath;
+- (void)createQuartzCompositionAtPath:(NSString *)path moviePath:(NSString *)moviePath;
-- (General/NSString *)resourceDirectory;
+- (NSString *)resourceDirectory;
-- (General/QTMovieView *)setupWindow:(General/NSWindow *)window;
+- (QTMovieView *)setupWindow:(NSWindow *)window;
-- (void)exportMovieWithQuartzPath:(General/NSString *)qtzPath
+- (void)exportMovieWithQuartzPath:(NSString *)qtzPath
-					   sourcePath:(General/NSString *)moviePath
+					   sourcePath:(NSString *)moviePath
-					   exportPath:(General/NSString *)exportPath;
+					   exportPath:(NSString *)exportPath;

 @end